tytydraco/yessleep/out/The_lengths_I_would_go_for_Free_Rent.md

 Terrified I grabbed my bucket of sludge, nearly sloshing it all over myself as I ran back up the stairs.
 When I got out on the street I heaved the bucket into the sewer and then I vomited nothing but acid and saliva onto the sidewalk.
 Several times I thought about calling the police.
 But eventually I realized that I didn't know what I would say?
 Or how I would explain anything.
 In fact, I didn't even know Mark's last name.
 Or if he had a family.
 I practically didn't know a damn thing about him.

 But when I got to his room.
 There was nothing in there, except an old dirty mattress and some law books stacked up in the corner.
-There wasn't even any can in his pantry.
+There weren't even any meal cans in his pantry.

 I didn't know what to do so I went back to my room.
 I stripped naked and threw all of my clothes into the trash can and went to go take a shower.
 The cold water stung my skin but I didn't care.
 I was racked with guilt and could hardly console myself, but then somewhere between the crying and self-loathing.
 The water began to turn warm, and it got warmer until it was piping hot.